Cannabinoid Hyperemesis Syndrome: Excessive Marijuana Smoking Leads To Rare CHS Disease

 The symptoms of CHS disease is very similar to another condition known as cyclic vomiting syndrome.
 Most doctors initially blame cyclic vomiting syndrome for patients’ symptoms, but it is not caused by cannabis smoking.

 While cannabinoid hyperemesis syndrome seems to be caused by excessive marijuana smoking, the illness does not appear right away.
-A 2011 study of CHS disease found symptoms did not start until at least three years of smoking weed and it takes nearly 10 years before they are severe.
+A 2011 study of CHS disease found symptoms did not start until at least three years of smoking weed, and it takes nearly 10 years before they are severe.
 Experts define excessive use as three to five times a day for several years.

 Once the symptoms appear, many affected by CHS disease find relief by taking a hot shower.
 However, the respite is short-lived and the pain quickly reappears once the shower is over.